microsoft/WhatTheHack/xxx-IntroToKubernetes/Coach/Solution-01A.md

 ## Notes & Guidance

+**NOTE:** Before the hack, it is the Coach's responsibility to download and package up the contents of the /Student/Resources folder of this hack into a "Resources.zip" file.
+The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.

 #### Tooling:
 The students can either work with Docker locally on their workstation, or they can deploy a build machine VM in Azure using the provided template.
 There is no need to do both.
 We recommend using the build VM deployed in Azure as this provides a known-to-work common environment.